toasterbag/rust-type-database/README.md

 The database comes in two flavours, one stores serialized values using serde and with support for persistence.
 The other database stores values using a boxed values in a vector and is around 20% faster.

+The only requirements for the memory database are that keys are `Hash` and values are `Any`.

 ## Examples
 Storing both signed and unsigned integers
 ```rust